 The new smartwatches Samsung they will be able to do anything, even read ours biometric data with extreme precision and our veins?
 Apparently, yes.
-And then after fingerprints, facial features, voice and iris, in the future wearable electronic devices such as smartwatches, smart watches, could recognize the owner by his veins.
+And so after fingerprints, facial features, voice and iris, in the future wearable electronic devices such as smartwatches could recognize the owner by his veins.

-The system can also function as an anti-theft device and can yield faster all actions that require the entry of an alphanumeric code for user authentication, see turning on the device and unlocking, purchasing an app and so on.
+The system can also function as an anti-theft device and can yield faster all actions that require entering an alphanumeric code to authenticate the user, such as turning on the device and unlocking it, purchasing an app, and so on.

 However, this is not an absolute novelty: Fujitsu, for example, has already made notebooks with PalmSecure biometric scanner that identifies the user simply by reading the palm of the hand.
 A infrared sensor recognizes veins and allows access to the operating system.
 The system could be used in the future, even by Samsung, for automatic mobile payments.